 How 401(k) plans work

-You typically sign up for a 401(k) through your employer and elect to contribute a portion of your pre-tax income to the account.
-Your employer may offer matching up to a certain percentage or amount.
+You typically sign up for a 401(k) through your employer and elect to contribute a portion of your income to the account.
+Your employer may match up to a certain percentage or dollar amount.
 For example, they might match contributions up to 5% of your salary.
+So, if you make $80,000 per year and contribute 5% of your salary, you will contribute $4,000 annually toward your 401(k).
+If your employer matches your contributions, they will contribute an additional $4,000 each year.

 Employees can choose how to invest their contributions, often from a selection of mutual funds, stocks or bonds offered by the plan.
-Employees may also be able to choose target-date funds designed to limit risk as you get closer to retirement.
-The money in a 401(k) can grow tax-deferred until you withdraw it in retirement.
+You may also be able to choose target-date funds designed to minimize risk as you approach retirement.

-With traditional 401(k) plans, taxes are paid when the money is withdrawn during retirement.
+There are two different types of 401(k) plans: traditional and Roth.
+With traditional 401(k) plans, you contribute pre-tax income and pay taxes when you withdraw the money during retirement.
 For Roth 401(k) plans, the taxes are paid upfront, and withdrawals during retirement are tax-free.

 There are limits to how much individuals and their employers can contribute to a 401(k) each year, known as contribution limits.